aliaksandr-klimovich/autoui/README.md

 than the algorithm will not look inside them.

-## History
+### Feature 5: Can pass custom waiter to the element
-Development in progress
+in progress ...